SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 3. Download the [DSX_Local_V121_Workshop.zip](https://ibm.box.com/s/ohf7ao9of77ryisg7zlqt094o2r3guwm).

 ### Setting up lab projects in DSX Local
-1. Rename the downloaded **DSX_Local_V121_Workshop.zip** file and give it a unique name.
+1. Rename the downloaded **DSX_Local_V121_Workshop.zip** file and give it a **unique name**.
 For example, add your initials.    *Note: Project names in DSX Local cluster must be unique.
 When we create a project "from file", the project name is inherited from the file name*.
 2. Log in to DSX Local.
 3. Select "New Project" and select "From File".
 4. Browse to the .zip file and click **Create**.